salabim/peek/readme.md

 E.g.
 ```
 import sys
-peek.configure(output="stdout")
+peek.output = "stderr"
 ```
-to print to stdout.
+to print to stderr.

 ## serialize
 This will allow to specify how argument values are to be serialized to displayable strings.
-The default is pformat (from pprint), but this can be changed to, for example, to handle non-standard datatypes in a custom fashion.
+The default is `pformat` (from `pprint`), but this can be changed.
+For example, to handle non-standard datatypes in a custom fashion.
 The serialize function should accept at least one parameter.
-The function can optionally accept the keyword arguments `width` and `sort_dicts`, `compact`, `indent`, `underscore_numbers` and `depth`.
+The function may optionally accept the keyword arguments `width` and `sort_dicts`, `compact`, `indent`, `underscore_numbers` and `depth`.

 ```
 def add_len(obj):